2014-15 Lord Fairfax Community College Goals

 - Monitor the results of the financial aid shared services model and compare our performance to the performance benchmarks to determine our participation status.

 LFCC will encourage faculty to choose lower cost textbooks and participate more in open resource materials

 - Reduce the cost of textbooks in a minimum of 10% of all course sections offered in 2014-15.

 Increase the number of students graduating, transferring or completing a workforce credential, including increasing the success of students from underserved populations.
 LFCC will improve retention and provide more learning opportunities

-LFCC representative will participate in the development of digital textbook study for high volume courses
+LFCC will continue to participate in the development of digital textbook study for high-volume courses

-Double the annual number of employers provided training and services to 10,000, with a particular focus on high-demand occupational fields.
-LFCC will develop new programs and partnerships for career readiness and career and technical education programs
+Increase the number of employers provided training and services to 13,000, with a particular focus on high-demand occupational fields; LFCC will develop new programs and partnerships for career readiness and career and technical education programs/p>

 - Increase the number of employers served through college credit and noncredit courses, customized training, and other outreach efforts by 3%.